The US has more millennial witches than Presbyterians

 The upward trend is evident in the spike of mystic shops across the US and online.
 The beauty trend ‘Wicca make-up‘ and the growing trend of fashion and brands that adopts witchcraft elements had gained a loyal following, especially in the 2010s when easy internet access exploded.

 During his presidential campaign, thousands of witches cast spells on Trump.
 They held consecutive rituals to hex Trump and Judge Kavanaugh.
 Tickets sold out, and half of the proceeds went to the infamous Planned Parenthood.

 What parents can do

 1. Pray the Lord’s Prayer

 Satan has already been defeated on the cross, and a final battle is to occur, casting him together with his witches at the pit of hell.
 This will happen when Jesus returns.
-[Matthew 24:30-3]
+(Matthew 24:30-3)

-It began in the mid-1960s with the TV sitcom ‘Bewitched’ starring the Elizabeth Montgomery.
-She made casting spells looked fun.
-It as quickly followed by the children’s cartoon ‘Sabrina the Teenage Witch’ in the 1970s.
+It began in the mid-1960s with the TV sitcom ‘Bewitched’ starring Elizabeth Montgomery.
+She made casting spells look fun.
+It was quickly followed by the children’s cartoon ‘Sabrina the Teenage Witch’ in the 1970s.

 In the 1980s, we had the Witches of Eastwick, Hocus Pocus, the Craft, and Practical Magic by the late 1990s and Harry Potter in the 2000s as timeless classics.

 Today, several Netflix movies like Twitches, The Ritual, and Earwig depict witchcraft as something cool and valuable.